 Auction houses are a good option if you’re selling a large and very valuable collection.
 Do note that this option will reduce your final payout because you have to factor in the house fees and commissions, which are most often in the 20% range.
 It is our experience unless you’re using a high-end auction house that focuses on collectibles, the items don’t always get proper treatment either and things get lost or separated leading to lower prices.
 Additionally, very rare items are not identified as such (as auction houses are generalists, not specialists) and sold for even pennies on the dollar.

 Selling to a Toy Dealer Directly

 This is your best option when it comes to selling your Transformers collection.
 Not only is it a quick process, but you will be offered competitive prices especially if you did your research and found a reputable buyer.
-A good way to confirm you are working with a professional is checking the Better Business Bureau.
+A good way to confirm you are working with a professional is by checking the Better Business Bureau.
 The process of working with a toy dealer is usually fairly simple.
-You share photos/lists of the items you have, once the buyer looks it over he/she will offer an estimate, if you accept the estimate all you have left to do is ship the items.
+You share photos/lists of the items you have, once the buyer looks it over he/she will offer an estimate if you accept the estimate all you have left to do is ship the items.
 Some buyers will even offer to pay for shipping (we do).
 It’s just finding the time to properly wrap up the items.